MARM-27/2D-Car-Game-OpenGL/README-1.md

 > ⚠️ Make sure `car-game.exe`, `car.wav`, and all assets are in the **same folder**.

 ---
+## ✅ Advantages of GLUT

+- Lightweight and beginner-friendly
+- Cross-platform
+- Simple to use for educational projects

+## ❌ Disadvantages of GLUT

+- Outdated and not suitable for modern complex 3D apps
+- No shader or modern pipeline support
+- Limited input/sound/media functionality

+## 🔁 Alternatives

+### SFML
+- ✅ Better graphics and multimedia support
+- ❌ Slightly higher learning curve

+### SDL
+- ✅ Powerful for cross-platform games
+- ❌ More boilerplate code

+### GLFW
+- ✅ Modern OpenGL context creation
+- ❌ Needs separate image/audio libraries

+---

+## ❓ Basic Queries

+### How is collision detection implemented?
+By checking if the bounding boxes of the player’s car and enemy car overlap based on their x and y coordinates.

+### How does the game increase difficulty?
+Every 5 points scored, the enemy car’s speed increases by `0.1`, making it harder to dodge.

+### What happens when a collision occurs?
+The `collision()` function detects contact and sets the game state to over, which displays a "Game Over" screen and halts further input.

 ## 📈 Observations & Learnings